PuzzleServer/mainpuzzleserver/README.md

 git push
 ```
 ## Merging upstream master into your current branch
 From time to time, your current branch will get out of sync with the upstream remote.
-Use the following commands to get your branch up upto date.
+Use the following commands to get your branch up to date.
 ```
 git fetch upstream
 git pull upstream master